truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpSharing.md

 Using a guest account also increases the likelihood of unauthorized users gaining access to your data.
 {{< /expand >}}

 After creating the share user account(s), next create the share and dataset.
 For iSCSI shares, create the dataset then the share.
-You can create an SMB or NFS share while creating the dataset or create the dataset while creaing the share.
+You can create an SMB or NFS share while creating the dataset or create the dataset while creating the share.

 {{< expand "Creating a Basic Dataset" "v" >}}